Carnot wall: Later British forts with a Carnot wall

-The objectors did not hold sway indefinitely however and forts with Carnot walls were eventually built in Britain.
-In his 1849 book James Fergusson outlined the advantages of the Carnot wall, though without wholly endorsing its use.
-He said that such walls would be cheaper to construct.
-They would last longer than the usual scarp wall with a "mass of earth at its back always tending to overthrow it".
+Despite objections, forts with Carnot walls were eventually built in Britain.
+In his 1849 book "An Essay on a Proposed New System of Fortification: with Hints for its Application to our National Defences", James Fergusson outlined the advantages of the Carnot wall, though without wholly endorsing its use.
+He said that such walls would be cheaper to construct, and they would last longer than the usual scarp wall with a "mass of earth at its back always tending to overthrow it".
 In addition it would be difficult to scale the wall as the besiegers would have to use ladders to reach the top and the same ladders to descend the other side, while all the time facing assault by defenders.
 Fergusson also commented that the 1824 Woolwich experiments, which had influenced subsequent fort design, had given "every possible advantage in favour of the attack".
 He argued that, even were a breach to be made in the wall, the defenders could easily attack the besiegers, making an assault on the fort hazardous.
 His final point was that in any case the wall would be hidden behind a rampart far higher, in relation to the height of the wall, than that at Woolwich, so that the enemy artillery would be not able to significantly damage it.

 The first fort to be built in Britain with a Carnot wall was in 1854 at the mouth of the river Arun at Littlehampton in West Sussex.
 This was 12 ft high with open-angled bastions.
 In 1857 a very similar fort was constructed at Shoreham along the coast from Littlehampton.
 The wall there included Caponiers, as also advocated by Carnot.

 Following the Royal Commission on the Defence of the United Kingdom of 1859 several forts with Carnot walls were built.
 These included: